-8. What are the timelines for purchasing and/or providing assistive technology devices and services?
+8. What are the timelines for purchasing and/or providing AT devices and services?

 9. Are personal use devices excluded?

 The IEP team decides on a case by case basis what AT a student needs to benefit from special education and related services.
 With the exception of cochlear implants or other surgically implanted devices, if a device is included in the IEP, the school is responsible for the provision of that device or ensuring that it is provided at no cost to the parents.